---->

 was not an ether wave, and that any observer frame of reference in

-only such frames) at rest or moving with constant velocity with
+only such frames) at rest or moving with constant velocity with respect to a

 Einstein in 1905 asserted that all the laws of physics take the

-same form in any inertial frame, including them having the same
+same form in any 'inertial frame', including them having the same

 constant velocity of light relating to time determination with time